More than 100 people who went to the same high school now have brain tumors - NewsBreak

 Al Lupiano says it’s been a rough road, but he keeps moving forward with hopes of preventing more tragedy.
 The environmental scientist has been a driving force behind an investigation into Colonia High School, a place where he says 117 people with primary brain tumors and 70 with rare cancers either attended or worked at in prior years.

-“My wife and my sister were diagnosed the same day in August, I had been diagnosed many years earlier; the fact that all three of us had a rare primary brain tumor just started setting off bells and whistles in my head,” Lupiano told NewsNation on Sunday.

 “When I started looking into it, I quickly amassed 15 of our classmates with these rare brain tumors.
 I went on Facebook on March 7, and I asked for the people on Facebook to help me find others.
-And today we now stand at 117 individuals with primary brain tumors, and another 70 with very rare cancers.”Couple caught in COVID outbreak on cruise ship
+And today we now stand at 117 individuals with primary brain tumors, and another 70 with very rare cancers.”Former Chiefs WR arrested for doing donuts with a kid in the car: Highway Patrol

 Lupiano says he can’t rule out all other possibilities, but adds that when looking at the numbers and where people lived in respect to the school, they did not have anything else in common.